Feb 2020 // Johannesburg

-In our technological age there are a number of apps and online programmes to help us recalibrate, in as little as 5 – 10 minutes and at our desk.
-Headspace, Calm, Insight Timer are all extremely helpful for individuals who need to maximise their ‘me time’ in between deadlines and work pressures.
+The wonderful thing is that in our technological age there are a number of apps and online programmes that help those who just need to take five to 10 minutes at their desk to recalibrate – Headspace, Calm, Insight Timer are all extremely helpful for workers who need to maximise their me time in among deadlines and work pressures.

 What is interesting to note is that in the US, there has been a move away from open-plan offices in light of research done that says open-plan spaces hamper productivity, and that workers are more productive when they have a quiet space to work in.

 So, it’s important for companies to create “quiet spaces” within the office environment – whether it’s an empty office that can be transformed into a quiet space for those who need a little bit of time out, or a snazzy little pod where workers can catch their breath, having a place for reflection is hopefully going to become an office norm.

 Incentives to Get Moving

 While a lot of companies have invested in exercise programmes in the workplace – by having an on-site gym, a personal trainer for the staff or yoga sessions over lunch – research says there is a sizeable uptake from staff when a programme is introduced, but then this wanes a few months down the line when the pressures of the offices take centre stage.
 A number of companies have introduced incentives to staff members, and if they can prove they have engaged in some form of exercise – whether it’s at the office or after hours – they are rewarded.
 And if they are rewarded financially, even better!

 According to an article by CNN, financial rewards are the way to go if you want staff to commit long-term to their fitness goals.